gerph/riscos-presenter/rougol/speaker-notes.md

 The second module changes the location the ROM lives at in memory, and runs the *Modules command.

-I can demo those if I have time.

 ---
 # RISC OS Pyromaniac
 ## Configuration files

-But you can also give it configuration files, which collect together the options so that you have to manually give long command lines.
+But you can also give it configuration files.
+These make it easier to specify groups of options without long command lines.

 This is a part of the configuration file that I used for testing the booting of a RISC OS 5 ROM.
-In the interests of brevity I’ve elided almost all the unplugged modules, otherwise this wouldn’t fit on a slide.

 The format is YAML, which makes it relatively easy to read and write.
-This makes it a lot easier to run things, and means that you don’t lose the configuration that made a particular test useful.
+The configuration files make it a lot easier to use a group of settings reproducibly.

 ---
 # RISC OS Pyromaniac